 It is able to replace the thermistor which was set on outer heat sink with this function.
 For more detail, refer Section 2.2.3.

 (4) Terminal layout

-Because of additional functions above (2), (3) and divided N-side IGBT emittera, the terminal layout was changed from previous 1200V Large DIPIPM series.
+Because of above (2), (3) functions addition and divided N-side IGBT emitter, the terminal layout was changed from Large DIPIPM Ver.3 series.

 For more detail, refer Section 2.3.